EliuX/flask-opa/README.md

 ```

 to decorate it we must implement a [PEP][PEP] using our `OPA` instance as a
 function (callable mode).
-The parameters will be pretty much the same as the used ones to secure the application.
+The parameters are pretty much the same as those used to secure the application.
-The resulting object will decorate our function(s) of interest:
+The resulting instance will serve as decorator of our function of interest:

 ```python
 def validate_logging_input_function(*arg, **kwargs):